1. What is Act 4?

 6. Do you just do assemblies?

 No we provide lots of other services too.
 We do two whole day programmes, one called ‘R’ Rights, all about children’s rights around the world, and one called a Moving On Day for Year 6 children, who are about to move on to secondary school.
 We work in the local community helping with youth clubs and at schools.
 We can also be found at different community occasions such as Darkes Fayre, Carol Concerts, Town Carols or the Potters Bar Carnival.
 We also run holiday clubs and all age church services.
+Please see the following video to see 'A Day in the Life of an Act 4 Volunteer'.

 7. Is Act 4 only for Primary schools?